NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

      * Trained on a much larger 95M cell dataset.
 Our current checkpoints were trained with 23M cells.
      * The new 12 layer baseline geneformer variant sits between our 10M and 106M parameter models in parameter count with approximately 38M parameters.
+     * The model is trained with a 4096 context rather than a 2048 context.
+When forcing the model to make predictions with a 2048 context, the MLM loss drops to *2.76*, which is probably unfair because this may be "out of domain" for training.
+It is really hard to compare these loss numbers directly is the only take-home here.
+     * The model was trained on a set of 20275 genes, rather than the older set of 25426 genes.
+This would also be expected to give a boost in loss since there are fewer tokens to chose from.

 #### Downstream task accuracy